Migrating your packaged OpenProject database to PostgreSQL

 This will be used later by the migration script.

 Configuring OpenProject to use the PostgreSQL database

-DATABASE_URL string to match your entered password and pass it to the openproject configuration.
-The following command also exports it to the current shell as
+DATABASE_URL string to match your selected password and add it to the openproject configuration:

 Please note: Replace

 <PASSWORD> with the password you provided above.
 If you used any special characters, check whether they need to be percent-encoded for the database URL.

 You can use this command to escape any characters in the password:

 openproject run ruby -r cgi -e "puts CGI.escape('your-password-here');"

 You are now ready to migrate from MySQL to PostgreSQL.
 The OpenProject packages embed a migration script that can be launched as follows:

 Make sure you stopped openproject service, otherwise you will get the following error: